total-typescript/total-typescript-book/book-content/chapters/16-designing-your-types.md

 type Example = Omit<{ a: string }, "b">;
 ```

-Since `b` isn't a part of the type, you might anticipate TypeScript would throw an error, but it doesn't.
+Since `b` isn't a part of the type, you might anticipate TypeScript would show an error, but it doesn't.

 Instead, we want to implement a `StrictOmit` type that only accepts keys that exist in the provided type.
-Otherwise, an error should be thrown.
+Otherwise, an error should be shown.

 Here's the start of `StrictOmit`, which currently has an error under `K`: